-Linda Hunt is the first actor to have won an Academy Award (Oscar) for portraying a member of the opposite sex.
-Hunt is also the only ever actress ever to win an Academy Award (Oscar) for playing a man with no cross dressing or gender confusion involved.
-Hilary Swank (Boys Don't Cry (1999)) received the one for playing a biological female who identifies as a man whilst Gwyneth Paltrow (Shakespeare in Love (1998)) received one for playing a woman pretending to be a man pretending to be a woman.
+Linda Hunt is the first actress to have won an Academy Award for portraying a member of the opposite sex.
+Hunt is also the only actress ever to win an Academy Award for playing a man, with no cross dressing or gender confusion involved.
+Hilary Swank (Boys Don't Cry (1999)) received one for playing a biological female, who identifies as a man, while Gwyneth Paltrow (Shakespeare in Love (1998)) received one for playing a woman, pretending to be a man, pretending to be a woman.

 Mel Gibson has said of the threats to the film: "It wasn't really that bad.
 We got a lot of death threats to be sure, but I just assumed that when there are so many, it must mean nothing is really going to happen.
 I mean, if they meant to kill us, why send a note?"

-Filming in Manila was halted after three weeks due to death threats to the production.
-Reportedly, these were directed to both actor Mel Gibson and director Peter Weir.
-The threats alleged that the film being made was intended to be anti-Islam.
-For the protection and safety of the cast and crew, the whole production moved to Sydney to complete principal photography.
-The move was costly and put a huge strain on the picture's art department.
+Filming in Manila was halted after three weeks, due to death threats to the production.
+Reportedly, these were directed to Mel Gibson and Peter Weir.
+The threats alleged that the film being made, was intended to be anti-Islam.
+For the protection and safety of the cast and crew, the whole production moved to Sydney, to complete principal photography.
+The move was costly, and put a huge strain on the picture's Art Department.

-According to the January-February 1983 edition of American movie magazine "Coming Attractions", during filming, "At one point, during a reenactment of the 1965 storming of the American embassy, the action became so real that pistol shots were fired over the crowd to restore order when more than a thousand extras got carried away hurling stones at the building.
-This incident, along with a bomb threat from militant Moslems, precipitated the crew's return to Australia ahead of schedule."
+According to the January-February 1983 edition of American movie magazine "Coming Attractions", during filming, "At one point, during a reenactment of the 1965 storming of the American embassy, the action became so real, that pistol shots were fired over the crowd to restore order, when more than a thousand extras got carried away hurling stones at the building.
+This incident, along with a bomb threat from militant Muslims, precipitated the crew's return to Australia ahead of schedule."